Follow the conference on X #DSLConference

 Get a comprehensive safeguarding update on new legislation, statutory guidance and inspection changes for 2026.

-Understand key updates to KCSIE and Working Together and how they impact school policies and practice.
+Understand proposed updates to KCSIE for 2026 and Working Together and how they impact school policies and practice.

 Strengthen your approach to harmful sexual behaviour and child-on-child abuse, including culture change and complex case management.